chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

 ## DAG Execution Details

 ### Composing an example dag json file
-There are four basic elements of an IdSeq Dag
+There are five basic elements of an IdSeq Dag
+ - **name**: the name of the IdSeq Dag.
  - **output_dir_s3**: the s3 directory where the output files will be copied to.
  - **targets**: the outputs that are to be generated through dag execution.
 Each target consists of a list of files that will be copied to *output_dir_s3*
  - **steps**: the steps that will be executed in order to generate the targets.
 For each step, the following attributes can be specified: